< All blogs

 Since its launch in 2005, becoming certified to the ISO27001 standard has become more popular every year, as concerns and publicity about cyber security breaches have increased.
 In fact, the annual ISO survey often records double-digit growth in certifications year on year.

 ISO27001 is part of the ISO27000 family of standards which also includes a significant number of supporting guidance documents such as ISO27002 and ISO27005.
-But if you want your organization to become certified, it’s ISO27001 specifically that holds the requirements you have to meet.
+But if you want your organisation to become certified, it’s ISO27001 specifically that holds the requirements you have to meet.

 The ISO27001:2022 Update